Overview

 Be an Ally All Year Long

-Just because the month ends, it doesn’t mean the work ends.
-Many people who have experienced sexual violence either don’t know who to turn to or have had bad experiences when they’ve reached out for help.
+Many people who experience sexual and gender-based violence don’t know who to turn to.
 Your willingness to help can be important to a victim in their safety planning efforts.
-But while being willing and well-meaning is good, being ready to offer the kind of help that’s needed, while keeping yourself safe, is even better.
+Be ready to offer the kind of help that’s needed, while keeping yourself safe at the same time.

 - Initiate a conversation in private and when you have enough time to talk at length, but if they want to.

-- Challenge false attitudes and beliefs that you may have about domestic or sexual violence.
+- Challenge false attitudes and beliefs that you may have about domestic and gender-based violence.

 - Refer them to a service provider who can provide necessary medical attention, counseling or emotional support, safety planning, housing and discuss their options.